mesahal/ijaa-frontend/project-context.md

 ---

 This summary provides a complete, shareable context for the `ijaa-frontend` React project, suitable for onboarding, prompt engineering, or integration with AI tools.
 The project has been cleaned up to remove unnecessary documentation files and build artifacts, maintaining only essential project files and comprehensive test coverage.
-Recent updates include comprehensive profile management functionality with enhanced edit forms, visibility controls, banner width fixes, and extensive test coverage with 24/24 tests passing.